na-na-hi/renget/archive/aisekaiguide.md

 Things to consider:
 Bots will try to incorporate an example used here within their chats.
 If you have one that says `"I love doughnuts"`, they will shoehorn that into conversations where it could make sense.
 Be it if you mention being hungry or have just asked for suggestions on a place to go in town.
 Loving doughnuts would be better put in personality or knowledge base.

-!!! danger unfinished
 ***
 ##Knowledge base
 The facts that shape your bot together, their relationship with things, anything that didn't feel appropriate for other sections.
 This is a good section for using natural language.
 **Remember to use {{char}} when talking about the character and {{user}} when referring to yourself.**

 Key thing is differentiating what goes in here and what goes in scenario.
 I mostly think of it as the "everything else" section, putting in facts about the character and user that might be relevant.
+The contents of this section seems to have a lower importance than scenario, swap things between the two if you feel something is appearing too much or not enough.
 Think along the lines of
 `{{char}} enjoys writing.`
 `{{char}} is annoyed by {{user}}.`